JGonnermann/JGonnermann.github.io/content/publications/gonnermannmuller-2025-chi/index.md

 ---
-title:'Let's Be Realistic: AI-Recommender Use in a Complex Management Setting'
+title: 'Lets Be Realistic: AI-Recommender Use in a Complex Management Setting'

 # Authors
 authors: